 Step 2.
 Click Phone Backup > Choose Selective Backup and click Get Sarted > Choose Messages > Select the messages you want to transfer and click OK to confirm.

 Step 3.
 Choose a place to save your messages > Click Start Backup.

 Step 4.
-Unplug source iPhone and connect target iPad to computer > Go to the Backup Management screen > Click the Restore option > Click the Messages icon to confirm the messages that will be transferred to iPhone > Finally click Start Restore.
+Unplug source iPhone and connect target iPad to computer > Go to the Backup History screen > Click the Restore option > Click the Messages icon to confirm the messages that will be transferred to iPhone > Finally click Start Restore.

 ● The backup can be restored to any iDevice and will not erase any existing data on device.

 That’s all for how to fix iCloud messages not syncing/downloading on iPhone/iPad/Mac.
 If you still having trouble syncing messages, you can let FoneTool help you.
 It can help you transfer messages as well as contacts, photos, songs, videos.
 Go for it now to discover more >

 If you have any questions, leave a comment to let us know.
 We will reply ASAP.